nanigunji/interview-practice-partner/README.md

 Interview Practice Partner is an end-to-end AI interview simulation platform that allows users to practice interviews using their voice.

-The system behaves like a real interviewer:
+It behaves like a real interviewer:

 🎤 Listens to your spoken answers

-🧠 Uses AI to understand your response
+🧠 Understands your response using AI

 🔍 Asks meaningful follow-up questions